rahul-verma/arjuna/community/FeatureDevelopment.md

     * coded
     * suite.xml
     * CLI
-* WebDriver Manager
-* Logger as Service
-* Visualization of requests & reponses
-* JavaScript
-    * Finding element or MultiElement `WithJs`
-    * Sending primititve args to Javascript
-    * Sending element to JavaScript
-* Data Reference
-* Names of CLI options to be changed to baseline and extended
 * Add support for envioronment variables to be consumed in configuration
 * Overidabiliy and visibility of configuration options ---> This needs to be implemented before CLI can be discussed: Following are the levels for which it should be clearly defined.
 Preferrably all configuration settings should be documented as matrix with the mapping:
     * Project.conf